danharkins/hpke-wrap/README.md

 parse_tv.c

-  Take the JSON verson of the test vectors and go through them all, testing all of the KEMs that use the NIST curves
+  Take the JSON verson of the test vectors and go through them all, testing all of the KEMs that use the NIST curves.
+Works with the -07 test vectors.

   USAGE: ./parse_tv -t <tv> [-jvdh]
         -t  the JSON test vectors